-Practicing Integrative Existential Therapy means I look for and recognize my client's strengths and resources without ignoring or minimizing their pain and real-life challenges.
 Irvin Yalom described Existential Psychotherapy as dynamic because humans often experience conflicting forces between how they feel, think, and behave.
-I draw therapeutic interventions from several approaches including Solution-Focused Therapy, Cognitive Behavior Therapy, Emotionally Focused Therapy, and Mindfulness.
+I integrate existential ideas with several other approaches including Emotionally Focused Therapy, Strength-Based Therapy, Cognitive Behavior Therapy, Positive Psychology Therapy, and Mindfulness.